 The Women’s Colleges category is limited to schools that are members of the Women’s College Coalition.
 Schools that did not qualify for a Consensus Score were ranked by their Student Review score.

 What’s Different About the College Consensus Ranking?

 College Consensus is designed as an aggregate ranking, with a mission of providing prospective students and their families a clearer, more comprehensive view of college rankings.
 Unlike other rankings, which are limited by their methodologies (whether it’s surveys, government data, or experts making their best guess), College Consensus evens the playing field by giving every perspective an equal voice.
 There’s no gaming College Consensus; students get the data computed into a simple, single rating based on all other ratings, making it the fullest, most objective rankings out there.
-Read more about the College Consensus methodology on the About page.

 Note: The Top Consensus Ranked Women’s Colleges are listed in descending order by their Consensus score.
 In the event of ties, schools are ranked in alphabetical order with the same rank number.

 What Do the Best Women’s Colleges Offer that is Unique?